 Find the jokers.

 The jokers were real4 and hidden (without much intent to conceal) around the classroom and in students’ journals.
-Students found them and asked questions about the letters in blue; the questions went unanswered.
-Some thought it was just another of their teacher’s wild hair ideas.
+Students found them and asked questions about the letters in blue; the questions were ignored, met with silence, and left unanswered.
+Some students thought it was just another one of their teacher’s wild hair ideas.
 Although they didn’t know it yet they were playing the liminal role that Oedipus originated in mythology.
 Solving the riddle would enable them to usher out an old way of thinking and introduce the new.

 The old way.

-An authority figure sets the rules, packages the information for a passive audience, and unilaterally evaluates each learner’s performance.
+An authority figure sets the rules, packages the information for a passive audience, and unilaterally evaluates each passive, obedient student’s performance.

 In that context, peeragogical assessment might be introduced with a theoretical framework, a rubric, and a lesson plan